A Pettis-Type Integral and Applications to Transition Semigroups: Introduction

+In applications, it is also important to replace $B_b(E)$ with some closed subspace $X$ of $B_b(E)$ which is invariant under the semigroup.
+For example, if $E$ is a topological space, one wants to replace $B_b(E)$ with $X=C_b(E)$.
+If $E$ is additionally locally compact, one wants to work on the space $X= C_0(E)$.
+This is the classical example of a \emph{Feller semigroup}.
+In order to treat also these situations, we shall work on a general norming dual pair $(X,Y)$, see Definition \ref{d.ndp}, and introduce in Section \ref{sect4} the abstract notion of `semigroups on norming dual pairs'.

+We call such a semigroup `integrable' if it is possible to compute the Laplace transform in an appropriate way and obtain again operators which respect the duality. {\sc Jefferies} \cite{jefferies1, jefferies2} studied weakly integrable semigroups on locally convex spaces and made similar assumptions on the semigroup.
+However, he does not assume that the Laplace transform respects the duality.
+In Theorem \ref{t.measurabledescription}, we will show that this assumption -- actually it suffices to consider the Laplace integral in a single point -- is equivalent to the requirement that all orbits of $\mathbf{T}$ are locally $Y$-integrable and all orbits of $\mathbf{T}'$ are locally $X$-integrable.
+Using the results of Section \ref{sect3}, we study integrable transition semigroups on the space $C_b(E)$ in Section \ref{sect5}.

+In order to treat transition semigroups on $C_b(E)$, several approaches have been proposed in the literature.
+We mention the theory of weakly continuous semigroups of {\sc Cerrai} \cite{cerrai}, the theory of bi-continuous semigroups of {\sc K\"uhnemund} \cite{kuehne}, see also \cite{farkas, kvn} for applications in the context of transition semigroups, and the theory of $\pi$-semigroups by {\sc Priola} \cite{pri}.
+It should be noted that in these approaches additional assumptions, in particular continuity and equicontinuity assumptions, are made which ensure that a Riemann integral can be used to compute the Laplace transform.
+Even though integrability is not an issue in these approaches, the question remains in which sense the Laplace transform determines the semigroup.
+More precisely: is it possible that there exists a second semigroup (not necessarily satisfying the continuity and equicontinuity assumptions) which yields the same Laplace transform?
+This is not the case as our uniqueness theorem (Theorem \ref{t.laplaceunique}) shows.

-It is also possible to interpret the continuity assumptions in \cite{cerrai, kuehne, pri} from our ``dual'' point of view.
-This yields interesting new results for semigroups with such continuity properties.
-We will discuss these questions in a forthcoming paper.
+It is also possible to interpret the continuity and equicontinuity assumptions in the articles mentioned above from our `dual point of view'.
+This yields interesting new results for such semigroups which are presented elsewhere \cite{k09b}.